Power of Payments Ep. 2: Tap to mobile, crypto-backed cards, and PayPal’s fraudulent accounts

 - In today's episode, we talk about PayPal, tap to mobile payments, and crypto-backed cards.

-Welcome back to another episode of What’s Happening in Payments.
+Welcome back to another episode of Power of Payments.
 I’m your host Ismail Umar, and this week, we talk about PayPal, tap to mobile payments, and crypto-backed cards.
 If you’d like to access more of our coverage on payments, subscribe to our Payments Newsletter.

 Can tap to mobile technology democratize payments?